detekt/detekt/docs/pages/gettingstarted/type-resolution.md

 ## Enabling on a JVM project

-The easiest way to use typer resolution, is to use the Detekt Gradle plugin.
-On a JVM project, the following task will be created:
+The easiest way to use type resolution is to use the Detekt Gradle plugin.
+On a JVM project, the following tasks will be created:

 - `detekt` - Runs detekt WITHOUT type resolution
 - `detektMain` - Runs detekt with type resolution on the `main` source set